geotrev/bulba/README.md

 register("fancy-header", FancyHeader)
 ```

-**Tip:** You can use all the features of web components here, including the `:host` CSS selector and slots (as shown above)!
+**Tip:** You can use all the expected features of web components here, including the `:host` CSS selector and slots (as shown above)!

-Import or link to your component file, then use it:
+Import or link to your element file, then use it:

 ```html
 <fancy-header>Do you like my style?</fancy-header>